Manon Lescaut: Scandalizing immorality

 On the novel's first publication, the characters and their choices were seen as shockingly immoral.
 Des Grieux's rejection of the priesthood in favour of a sexual relationship without marriage, and his crimes of fraud and murder, challenged readers' expectations of acceptable actions for the hero of a novel.
 Manon's willingness to have sex for money, and her general taste for pleasure and luxury, also seemed irreconcilable with her narrative role as a sympathetic love object.
 Both were sometimes seen as corrupted characters, and the novel's realistic depiction of Paris's "low life" was unusual and potentially threatening.
 The scandal was intensified by the historical setting of the novel: the story appears to be set between 1712 and 1717, so it takes place during the final years of Louis XIV's conservative and orderly reign and the start of the regency of King Louis XV, rather than fully during the 8 year long Regency, when stories of corruption would be less surprising.

+First-page illustration from the 1753 edition, showing a young man undecided at a crossroads between vice and virtue.

 Although the preface claims to disavow the characters' misbehavior, this is often seen as an insincere pretense.
 The revised 1753 edition added an allegorical vignette on the first page which also attempted to frame the novel as a moral story.
 It depicts a Christian version of Hercules at the crossroads, a stock allegory for the choice between vice and virtue.
 The caption, "what torments you endure in Charybdis, young man worthy of a nobler love", aligns Manon with vice; the deadly mythological whirlpool Charybdis was a common metaphor for prostitutes who would "ruin" noble young men.
 The image thus suggests that the novel will be a story of temptation and suffering, but one in which piety will prevail.
-However, the effect of the novel on readers often fails to follow this moral rejection of Manon's temptations; according to the literary scholar Lionel Grossman, "[r]eaders have always wondered whether [the story] illustrates the glory of passion or its misery ... whether the model is des Griuex in love or des Grieux apparently grown wise and repentant," especially since des Grieux himself is often inconsistent.
+However, the effect of the novel on readers often fails to follow this moral rejection of Manon's temptations; according to the literary scholar Lionel Gossman, "[r]eaders have always wondered whether [the story] illustrates the glory of passion or its misery ... whether the model is des Griuex in love or des Grieux apparently grown wise and repentant," especially since des Grieux himself is often inconsistent.
 The literary historian Rori Bloom declares, "he promises moral instruction and delivers amorality."
+R. A. Francis states that there are "no agreed answers" to core questions about the interpretation of the novel: "Should the two lovers ... be treated with the indulgence that Des Grieux as narrator seeks to inspire for them, or are they merely criminals?
+Does Prévost seriously intend the work to be read as a moral tale, or is it merely a titillating entertainment?"